H2-WHOA/H2-WHOA/README.md

 <br />
 <br />

-<div align="center"> Hii im shady I'm only on when my friends are but you can whisper me whenever :D I like the weird and whimsical. i'll hide if you annoy me
+<div align="center"> Hii im shady I'm only on when my friends are but you can whisper me whenever :D I'm an adult and I like the weird and whimsical. i'll hide if you annoy me
 <br />
 <br />
 <br />